Gareth Miles: Personal life

 Miles was married to Gina, and the couple had three daughters: Elen, Branwen, and Eiry.
 The family lived in Pontypridd for many decades after Miles moved there from Waunfawr.

 Death and legacy

 Miles died at home with his family on 6 September 2023, aged 85.
 His funeral was held on Friday, 22 September 2023, with a public service at Glyntaff Crematorium, Pontypridd, at 12:45, followed by a reception at Y Bont Club, Pontypridd.

-Rob Griffiths, General Secretary of the Communist Party of Britain and one of Miles's closest friends, said: "Gareth Miles made an enormous contribution to cultural and political life in Wales and internationally as a founder member of Cymdeithas yr Iaith Gymraeg, and as a novelist, playwright and political activist."
+Rob Griffiths, former General Secretary of the Communist Party of Britain and one of Miles's closest friends, said: "Gareth Miles made an enormous contribution to cultural and political life in Wales and internationally as a founder member of Cymdeithas yr Iaith Gymraeg, and as a novelist, playwright and political activist."

 Ffred Ffransis, a lifelong language campaigner, said: "Gareth chaired Cymdeithas yr Iaith in an invaluable way by speaking and encouraging new young members.
 Above all, he gave us all the assurance that the fight for the Welsh language is part of a wider global fight for social justice."